LamyZee/svo_inspire/README.md

 # svo_inspire

+The newest commit cannot be successed compile.
+20189030

 SVO is a good opensorce visual odometry, it's fast enough to be deploied on UAV.
 This version will add some other ideas, such as the strategy of svo_edgelet, faster depth filter, etc.